fdlogic/Conver_gpx_to_csv_files/README.md

 Simple python scripts that let you convert a gpx file to a csv file

 ### Prerequisites
-For this example, use the next requirements
+For this example, use the next requirements:

 ```
 pip install -r requirements.txt